Data-Science-and-Statistics-in-EaES/hands-on-programming-with-r/README.md

 # hands-on-programming-with-r
-This repository contains **exercises-completed.Rmd**, an RMarkdown file with completed exercises for each of the 10 chapters in the textbook *Hands-on Programming with R* by Garrett Grolemund
+This repository contains **exercises-completed.Rmd**, an RMarkdown file with completed exercises for each of the 10 chapters in the textbook *Hands-on Programming with R* by Garrett Grolemund.

+**This repo is not part of the course material for EAES 494 Fall 2021**.
+However, if you want to gain some additional background in R you can use the freely available textbook [*Hands-on Programming with R* by Garrett Grolemund](https://rstudio-education.github.io/hopr/) and clone this repo to look at solutions.

 ## Chapters
 1. The Very Basics